HOME • SEARCH • EMAIL • ABOUT

 Folkloric

-Oil used for rheumatism and neuralgia; and in dental caries, as anodyne; as eardrops for earaches; and locally, for ptyriasis, psoriasis and eczema.
+- Oil used in dental caries, as anodyne; as eardrops for earaches; and locally, for pityriasis, psoriasis and eczema.

 Others